Naomi Meara: Academic and professional career

-Meara’s first appointment after graduation was to the faculty of the University of Wisconsin at La Crosse as an assistant and associate professor (1967–70).
+Meara's first appointment after graduation was to the faculty of the University of Wisconsin at La Crosse as an assistant and associate professor (1967–70).
 While there, she researched, with Robert M. Jackson and Manmohan Arora, the relationship between father identification and rural boys career goals and achievement.
 She returned to Ohio State for two years as a visiting senior research associate in the Department of Computer and Information Science, working with Harold Pepinsky and others to analyze natural language in counseling using computers.
 That same year, she was elected to the APA Council of Representatives as the Division 17 (Counseling Psychology) representative.

 From 1972 to 1979, Meara was on the faculty of Ohio Dominican College in Columbus, OH, serving the Department of Psychology as associate professor and later chairperson.
-During this same period, she was an active member of the Division 17 Women’s Committee (1974–84) and was elected to serve as Treasurer of Division 17 (1978–81).
+During this same period, she was an active member of the Division 17 Women's Committee (1974–84) and was elected to serve as Treasurer of Division 17 (1978–81).

 Kathleen Davis reports recruiting Meara to the University of Tennessee in Knoxville in 1979 as associate (and later full) professor.
 She notes that both faculty and students at Knoxville had demonstrated a strong interest in developing a PhD program in counseling psychology.
 Meara was able to catalyze that interest and unite the faculty in its efforts, and the program was accredited by the APA in 1980.
 Meara served as program director for the first five years.
-During this same time frame, she was also chosen as Chair of the APA’s Council of Counseling Psychology Training Programs (1980–81).
+During this same time frame, she was also chosen as Chair of the APA's Council of Counseling Psychology Training Programs (1980–81).

 Meara was invited to join the faculty at the University of Notre Dame in 1986, remaining there until her retirement in 2002.
-During her career at Notre Dame, she served as Chair of the Department of Psychology (1988-1991), and in 1996 was named to an endowed chair as the first Nancy Reeves Dreux Professor of Psychology.
-She also served as Chair of APA's Division 17’s Fellowship Committee (1985–86) and president of the APA’s Division 17 (1988–89).
+During her career at Notre Dame, she served as Chair of the Department of Psychology (1988-1991), Bearer of the ceremonial mace (1993-1994), and in 1996 was named to an endowed chair as the first Nancy Reeves Dreux Professor of Psychology.
+She also served as Chair of APA's Division 17's Fellowship Committee (1985–86) and president of the APA's Division 17 (1988–89).